 If you’re looking for some trans representation for lower grade levels, check out this list from the New York Public Library of 12 Picture Books with Trans or Gender Non-Conforming Characters.

-Are you already including any of these books in your classroom library?
+Are you already including any of these LGBTQ+ middle grade novels in your classroom library?
 Do you have a favorite queer MG protagonist not included in this list?
 Comment below or reach out to me on IG @nouvelle_ela!
 I love hearing about your students, and seeing your shelfies 🙂